When is the Vampire Survivors Emergency Meeting DLC coming to Switch?

 If you love squashing vampires to death in Vampire Survivors, wait till you load up the new DLC, Emergency Meeting, which blends Among Us’ iconic imposter-ejecting experience with the action-roguelike experience.
 Here’s when it’s coming to Nintendo Switch.

 Months after Vampire Survivors was ported to Nintendo Switch in August 2023, developer poncle has now announced the Emergency Meeting DLC, which will let players experience Among Us’ classic features, including meetings and voting out imposters, inside the time survival game.
-Emergency Meeting is already available across the PC and console platforms, but its Switch release is still pending.
+Emergency Meeting is already available across the PC, console, and mobile platforms, but its Switch release is still pending.

 When will Vampire Survivors’ Emergency Meeting DLC launch on Nintendo Switch?